Skip to content

 The charity is fortunate to have expert advice from Dr Tim Nuttall in animal health and wellbeing and David Ryan in animal behaviour to help us to ensure our visits are a safe and happy experience for everyone.
 Our temperament assessment considers how suitable the dogs are but also whether or not they would enjoy the experience of visiting.
 Our health and wellbeing standards comply with those of, amongst others, Public Health England and also the Royal College of Nursing.

-Do you charge for your visits?
+Do you charge for your home visits?
 Expand

-We never charge for our visits in case those most in need miss out.
+We never charge for our home visits in case those most in need miss out.
 Instead we rely entirely on donations so if you value our service and can afford to contribute please help us in whatever way you can, donating, fundraising, becoming a Friend of Wag.

 Are your volunteers insured?
 Expand